 - In 2018, I was a Venture Fellow at Notation Capital, where I researched frontier tech and explored ideas in real estate, AR/VR, the gig economy and publishing.

 - In 2017, I co-founded Recess Labs, a program in NYC for technologists exploring new ideas.
-We created a space for makers in transition to “play” with projects that interested them, with less upfront emphasis on whether the result would be a Death Star-scale business.
-In the year I ran the program, we served 30 fellows across two batches — including exited founders, ex-VCs and employees of top tech companies — and partnered with Grand Central Tech for free office space.
-Products incubated at Recess include Crypto NYC, Vowel, Enrise, Nara, and Edittress.
+We created a space for makers in transition to “play” with less upfront emphasis on whether the result would be a venture-scale business.
+In the year I ran the program, we served 30 fellows across two batches and partnered with Grand Central Tech for free office space.
+Products incubated at Recess include Crypto NYC, Vowel, Enrise, Nara, Edittress and Main Street, and have raised $10M+ of venture funding to date.

 - From 2013-2016, I was a founding member of the New Ventures team at Redfin.
 I worked on partnerships, corp dev and new businesses, including: our acquisition of Walk Score, writing the first business plan for Redfin Now, and leading our exploration of VR.